 A. The EIM Participating Resource Scheduling Coordinator has applied for or has been certified by the CAISO under the certification procedure referred to in Section 29 of the CAISO Tariff.

-B. The EIM Participating Resource Scheduling Coordinator wishes to submit Bids from EIM Participating Resources under the terms and conditions set forth in Section 29 of the CAISO Tariff.
+B. The EIM Participating Resource Scheduling Coordinator wishes to represent EIM Participating Resources under the terms and conditions set forth in Section 29 of the CAISO Tariff.

 NOW IT IS HEREBY AGREED as follows: